ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 fi
 ```

-Bash cannot execute the condition of this `if` statement because of word splitting.
-Always use quotes when working with strings.
-This way, you avoid such problems.
-Here is the fixed `if` condition:
+This `if` condition causes the error because of word splitting.
+Always apply quotes when working with strings.
+This helps you to avoid such problems.
+Here is the corrected `if` condition for our example:
 {line-numbers: true, format: Bash}
 ```
 if [[ "$var" = "abc def" ]]